• fie •

 Part of Speech: Interjection

 Notes: Interjections do not undergo normal derivation, so we are not surprised to find this one a lexical orphan.
 We raise it today in defense of the language against the onslaught of vulgarities used as exclamations these days.
-Almost all English profanities are used as interjections these days.
+Almost all English profanities are used as interjections currently.
 Fie on them all!
 Let's return to civility and not surrender English to the vulgarians.
 Today's word is just the ticket we need for the journey.

-In Play: Fie! will sound silly at first but then everyone will become accustomed to hearing expressions like: "Fie on all the vulgarities that befoul our lovely language and the vulgar people who use them!"
+In Play: Fie! will sound silly at first, but then everyone will become accustomed to hearing expressions like: "Fie on all the vulgarities that befoul our lovely language and the vulgar people who use them!"
 Doesn't that sound much better than the other F-word?
 Fie may be used alone, too: "Fie!
 Who washed the cat and tried to dry it in the microwave?"